JimLynx/fundpin/docs/TESTING.md

 #### store my choices in checkout

-- Whilst navigating the site, users (including anonymous users) can add donations to differnet projects to their donation cart, which are all stored in the checkout whilst browsing the site.
+- Whilst navigating the site, users (including anonymous users) can add donations to different projects to their donation cart, which are all stored in the checkout whilst browsing the site.
 The stored data is only accessible during hte session and clears if the user logs out.

 #### Make secure payments